PaulHatch/Rebus.Nats/README.md

 # Rebus NATS

-This is a port of the [Rebus.Redis](https://github.com/PaulHatch/Rebus.Redis) library to use NATS, supporting Saga persistence, outbox, and async messaging, as well as a new transport implementation which was not present in the original Rebus.Redis implementation.
+This is a port of the [Rebus.Redis](https://github.com/PaulHatch/Rebus.Redis) library to use NATS, supporting saga persistence, outbox, and async messaging, as well as a transport implementation which was not present in the original Rebus.Redis implementation.

-As with the original, this driver is designed to implement scatter/gather commands, where we want to send a single logical command to multiple services in parallel, then return data from one or more of those services to the caller.
+## Async Support

 There is [an existing async library for Rebus](https://github.com/rebus-org/Rebus.Async) which uses the normal Rebus transport to send a reply, however it is marked experimental and the reasoning given for this is quite a reasonable one that [durable messages are not suitable for the ephemeral state of an async request](https://github.com/rebus-org/Rebus.Async/issues/19#issuecomment-1243273692).
 A pending async await is by nature ephemeral, using a persistent queue to send a reply is undesirable.
 In place of using the normal Rebus transport, this library uses NATS publish/subscribe to send the reply, only currently subscribed listeners will receive the reply making it well suited for this use case.